Saying stuff about stuff.

 A pattern matching future

 Here’s the Rails example rewritten to use pattern matching, I think it’d be fair to describe it as dense (particularly if you’re unfamiliar with pattern matching) though I’d prefer to call it succinct.
-But it’s doing quite a lot by allowing you to declare both the expected status and the shape of the data, and to extract certain keys, all at the same time:
+But it’s doing quite a lot by allowing you to declare both the expected result type and the shape of the data, and to extract certain keys, all at the same time:

 class HellosController < ApplicationController